The global spread of the coronavirus: Where is it?

-A virus similar to the SARS pathogen has claimed 106 lives since emerging in a market in the central Chinese city of Wuhan, and spread around the world.
+A virus similar to the SARS pathogen has killed 213 people in China and spread around the world since emerging in a market in the central Chinese city of Wuhan.

+On Friday, China's National Health Commission said nearly 10,000 people have been infected by the novel coronavirus.

+Outside mainland China, there have been more than 100 infections reported in more than 20 countries.

 - CHINA -

-As of Tuesday, more than 4,000 people have been infected across China, the bulk of them in and around Wuhan.
+As of Friday, around 9,700 people have been infected across China, the majority in and around Wuhan.

-Most of the 106 who have died were in that region, but officials have confirmed multiple deaths elsewhere, including the first in the capital Beijing.
+Most of the 213 who have died were in that region, but officials have confirmed multiple deaths elsewhere, including in the capital Beijing.

-Macau, a gambling hub hugely popular with mainland tourists, has confirmed seven cases as of Tuesday.

-In Hong Kong, eight people are known to have the disease.
-Of those, six arrived via a newly built high-speed train terminal that connects the city to the mainland.

 - ASIA-PACIFIC REGION -